-3 Key Questions Every Church Must Ask Before Building
+3 Questions to Ask Before Embarking on a Church Building Project

-The “how much” question is a common one because it addresses tangible parameters you can identify.
-Although this may feel like the natural starting point for a conversation for a church building project, there’s a better approach—and it starts with asking better questions.
+This might feel like a natural starting point for a conversation on church architecture, but there’s a better approach—and it starts with asking three specific questions.

 1. Who Are You?